-Living in a van has a lot of benefits…simplicity, freedom, adventure, and this week I was interviewed by Brooke Welch of WFFT-TV in Fort Wayne, Indiana about the Green aspect of VanLife.
+Living in a van has a lot of benefits…simplicity, freedom, adventure, and this week I was interviewed by Brooke Welch of WFFT-TV in Fort Wayne, Indiana about going green and VanLife.
 Watch the interview below.
 Thank you Brooke!

 Living in a house, while comfortable, can use a lot of energy and produce a lot of pollution.